-At December 31, 2017 and 2016, the fair value of the SPCAI's financial instruments, including cash and cash equivalents, accounts receivable, prepaid expenses and other current assets, and accounts payable and accrued expenses, approximated book value due to the short maturity of these instruments.
+At December 31, 2018 and 2017, the fair value of the SPCAI's financial instruments, including cash and cash equivalents, accounts receivable, prepaid expenses and other assets, and accounts payable and accrued expenses, approximated book value due to the short maturity of these instruments.

-At December 31, 2017 and 2016, the SPCAI does not have assets or liabilities required to be measured at fair value in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 820, Fair Value Measurements.
+At December 31, 2018 and 2017, the SPCAI does not have assets or liabilities required to be measured at fair value in accordance with FASB ASC Topic 820, Fair Value Measurement.